LEARN

 Vintage is generally 20-100 years old.
 Antique is 100+ years old—this is more standardized, as U.S. Customs officially defines antiques as items over a century old.
 Retro refers to new items designed to look like older styles.
 Mid-century modern specifically covers 1945-1969.

 The generally accepted definition is 20 years or older.
-So in 2024, items from 2004 or earlier can legitimately be called vintage.
+So today, items roughly 20 or more years old can legitimately be called vintage.
 The item should also represent the style or design language of its era—age alone isn't enough if the piece doesn't reflect period characteristics.

 Using terms correctly affects buyer trust (accurate descriptions build credibility), search visibility (collectors search for specific eras, so mislabeling means your item doesn't appear in the right searches), and pricing (a genuinely vintage piece from 1975 commands different prices than a 2010 reproduction).